shamblett/mod_dart/documentation/files.md

 It is complete other than the 'error' field, this is not supported by mod-dart.

 Input fields of a multi part form of the 'file' type are uploaded to the server and placed in the cache directory specified in the mod-dart directives.
-The are specially named files, to get the uploaded file please use the moveUploadedFile method of the Apache class, this operates as per the PHP move_uploaded_file function.
+They are specially named files, to get the uploaded file please use the moveUploadedFile method of the Apache class, this operates as per the PHP move_uploaded_file function.